poenneby/practical-clojure/README.md

 - we invoke and assert with `<function-invocation> => <expected-result>` (the "When/Then" parts of the test)

-The test pass by implementing the `monuments-by-region` function as explored in the REPL earlier on:
+We make the test pass by implementing the `monuments-by-region` function as explored in the REPL earlier on:

 `monumental/src/monumental/core.clj`
 ```